hharryyf/Taste-of-research-2020/README.md

 Some memory optimization was done, at most 4 formulas are stored in memory.
 Used strategy design pattern on the CnfExpression class, get ready for implementing DPLL algorithm and unit propagation.

+update 24/12/2020:
+Implement a very brute force version of the unit-propagation algorithm, tested correctly and the performance of the solver is improved significantly.